 They'd eventually have to go and talk to Naofumi.
 There were many things that were about to go down.
 But today, it was good to just sit and talk with a friend.

 "What is it Wyndia?"
 Ren groggily asked.
-He'd just finished using Van's bathhouse to clean up after the battle, and had walked out with a towel wrapped around his waist.
-Leaving the rest of his body on display for the poor demi-girl.
+He'd just finished using Van's bathhouse to clean up after the battle and had walked out with a towel wrapped around his waist.
+This left the rest of his body on display for the poor demi-girl.

 "Hey, Wyndia, are you okay?"

-"I was saying thank you for helping Itsuki earlier, but then you started staring at nothing-" Ren was saying, looking concerned.
+"I was saying thank you for helping Itsuki earlier, but then you started staring at nothing-" Ren was saying in a concerned voice.